dimitri-yatsenko/datajoint-book/book/20-concepts/03-workflows.md

 ## The Future of Database Design

-The Entity-Workflow Model represents more than an incremental improvement—it's a **paradigm shift** that addresses fundamental limitations in how we think about and implement relational databases.
+The Relational Workflow Model represents more than an incremental improvement—it's a **paradigm shift** that addresses fundamental limitations in how we think about and implement relational databases.

 ### Why This Matters Now